toluna-terraform/terraform-aws-mongodb/README.md

 ## Description
 This module supports persistency of MongoDB , by creating/restoring dump files to AWS s3 bucket, this is done by running a shell script upon apply and before destroy, the shell script starts a docker mongoDB docker image to prevent the need to install mongoDB tools locally , it will then read the needed parameters from AWS SSM Parameter store and run the restore/dump function.
-The module also supports starting with a copy of the DB from another created environment (I.E. you can starts a "DEV" environment with a copy of "Production" DB).
+The module also supports starting with a copy of the DB from another created environment (I.E. you can start a "DEV" environment with a copy of "Production" DB).

 The following resources will be created: